 Dr. Payne produced an album of whale songs using recordings by Frank Watlington and by Dr. Payne and Katy Payne.
 The album was an unexpected smash hit, quickly selling over 100,000 copies and eventually going multi-platinum.
 Excerpts from the record have shown up in songs by Judy Collins, Kate Bush and Glass Wave, in the symphonic suite And God Created Great Whales by Alan Hovhaness, on the Voyager Golden Record which was carried aboard the Voyager program spaceships, and in the movie Star Trek IV: The Voyage Home.
 Numerous other recordings of Humpback and other whales have attempted to capitalize on its popularity.
 In 2010 the album was inducted into the National Recording Registry as one of the significant recordings that “are culturally, historically, or aesthetically important, and/or inform or reflect life in the United States.”

 The album proved a catalyst for the global Save the Whale movement.
 Whales across the planet were being decimated by commercial whaling, from which many have still not recovered to this day.
 It is estimated that three million whales were killed during the 20th century!
 The haunting and beautiful song inspired the public and helped to forge an emotional attachment between the public and whales.
 Ultimately, this led to the global moratorium on commercial whaling being signed in 1982.

-Since then, whilst some species and populations have recovered well, many have shown few signs of recovery.
+Since then, some species and populations have recovered, but many have shown few signs of recovery.

 Continuing scientific studies on humpback whale song